bernd/insomnia/docs/insomnia/cookie-management.md

 category-url: built-in-features
 ---

-Insomnia automatically stores cookies from every response and sends them with requests when needed (just like a web browser would).
+Unetus automatically stores cookies from every response and sends them with requests when needed (just like a web browser would).

 ## Manage Cookies